-Bottom Lines (cont'd) - Changing "Regulatory Market Shares'' (WP Figure 13)
+Bottom Lines (cont'd) - Changing "Regulatory Market Shares" (WP Figure 13)

-- Anticipating (or observing) that new technologies, business models or players alleviate traditional market power concerns, - Anticipating (or observing) consumer-benefitting competition emerging from new technologies, business models, and players but also recognising need for residual ex ante regulation to be more pan-sectoral and/or international. - Recognising ongoing need for exante regulation which becomes more flexible/responsive and performance-based but with + increasingly pan-sectoral/horizontal focus. - Recognising that (ex ante or ex post) regulation will become more international to some degree due to key technologies (e.
-Cop gnitus ± 5G, etc), and business models/players (e.g. DBDs), being global, and affected by overseas regulation.
+- Anticipating (or observing) that new technologies, business models or players alleviate traditional market power concerns, - \\ Anticipating (or observing) consumer-benefitting competition emerging from new technologies, business models, and players but also recognising need for residual ex ante regulation to be more pan-sectoral and/or international. - Recognising ongoing need for ex ante regulation which becomes more flexible/responsive and performance-based but with - Recognising that (ex ante or ex post) regulation will become more international to some degree due to key technologies (e.g. for Soft).
+Soft of the post of the po 5G, etc), and business models/players (e.g. DBDs), being global, and affected by overseas regulation,